johannbrink/tech-test-dot-net-engineer/SOLUTION.md

 #### Domain Layer
 This layer is designed based on DDD principles It is not dependent on any other Layers.
 It contains the following types of classes:
 * Business Entities
-* Interfaces for repositories (To be implemented in Application Layer)
 * Domain Events for communication between bounded contexts
 * Value objects
 #### Application Layer